What is it?

 - Medications for high blood pressure (Antihypertensive drugs)

-- Coconut water might decrease blood pressure.
-Taking coconut water along with medications for high blood pressure might cause your blood pressure to go too low.
+- Coconut water might lower blood pressure.
+Taking coconut water along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

 Are there interactions with herbs and supplements?